Atlético Madrid Femenino: History

 Atlético Madrid had a women's team for the first time in the late 1980s.
 They won the national league in 1990 and were second the following year, but just like Atlético's handball team, they were disbanded in the early 1990s.
 Most players joined CD Oroquieta Villaverde, which became one of Spain's leading teams.

 The team was re-established in 2001 though they did not become an official section of the club until 2005.
-After playing three seasons in regional leagues, between 2004 and 2006 Atlético earned two successive promotions to reach the top category.
+After playing three seasons in regional leagues (2004 to 2006), Atlético earned two successive promotions to reach the top tier.
 Quickly consolidating themselves in the top half of the table, they secured fourth place in 2009–10.

 On 7 October 2015, Atlético made their UEFA Women's Champions League debut.
 In the round of 32, they eliminated Zorky Krasnogorsk, but in the round of 16, they were swept aside by Olympique Lyon, eventual winners of the competition.
-On 26 June 2016, Atlético Madrid won a first major trophy after beating FC Barcelona 3–2 in the final of the Copa de la Reina.
+On 26 June 2016, Atlético Madrid won their first major trophy after beating FC Barcelona 3–2 in the final of the Copa de la Reina.

 On 20 May 2017, Atlético achieved the title after beating Real Sociedad in the last round by 2–1.
-The Colchoneras ended the season without losses.
+The Colchoneras ended the season without a loss.

 In March 2019, the club broke the European record for attendance at a women's football match with 60,739 spectators at the Metropolitano Stadium for a league fixture, a 2–0 loss to FC Barcelona (beating a mark set a few months earlier by Athletic Bilbao, in a Copa de la Reina fixture against Atlético).